 Due to a wide variety of factors, opioid abuse has skyrocketed in the recent years, causing the Centers for Disease Control and Prevention (CDC) to label prescription drug abuse in the U.S. as an epidemic.
 Whether people are abusing their own prescription painkillers or resorting to heroin from street dealers, the outcome is always the same: addiction.

-Despite considerable press from federal agencies such as the CDC, National Institute on Drug Abuse (NIDA), the Substance Abuse Mental Health Services Administration (SAMHSA) and the Drug Enforcement Agency (DEA) warning of the dangers of prescription opioids, prescription overdose deaths reached a record high in 2014.
-This was largely due to users’ erroneous belief that prescription drugs are safe and nonaddictive.
+Despite considerable awareness generated by the federal agencies, such as the CDC, National Institute on Drug Abuse (NIDA), the Substance Abuse Mental Health Services Administration (SAMHSA) and the Drug Enforcement Agency (DEA) warning of the dangers of prescription opioids, prescription overdose deaths reached a record high in 2014.
+This was largely due to users’ erroneous belief that prescription drugs are safe and non-addictive.

 NIDA notes that the rise in heroin use – and fatal heroin overdoses – is the result of the government cracking down on reckless prescribing practices and of the skyrocketing street costs for prescription pills.
 In big cities – New York, Miami, Detroit, Chicago, Los Angeles — a single pill of OxyContin can fetch up to $80.
 Many of today’s heroin addicts started abusing prescription drugs that were either looted from medicine cabinets or provided by family and friends.
 When the supply dried up, they turned to cheaper heroin.